Counseling Overview

 Meet the Counselors

-Ms. Dodson is starting her fourth year at Republic Middle School.
+Ms. Dodson is starting her fifth year at Republic Middle School.
 Before coming to Republic, Ms. Dodson taught at Willard Middle School for 13 years and spent two years as a grades 6-12 counselor at Mansfield Public Schools.
-In her free time she enjoys spending time with family and friends.
-Ms. Dodson loves working with 8th graders because they are always changing and are capable of incredible growth.
+In her free time she enjoys traveling and spoiling her dog, Zoe.
+Ms. Dodson loves working with middle schoolers because they are always changing and are capable of incredible growth.
 She encourages students and parents to reach out if they have questions or concerns.

 Email Ms. Dodson